KevinHoyleASG/CatApiValidation/README.md

 # CatApiValidation
 API Dataset Validation

-Currently the 2 of the tests will fail.
+Currently two of the tests will fail.

-Data Validation Test
+Data Validation Tests

 1. isFactsAllValid
   Test: validates is the cat facts returened via "/facts" all match to the facts in the supplied dataset.